bartoffw/instabook/README.md

-# instabook
+# Instabook

-Create eBook from any page instantly and beautifully.
+Create an eBook from any page instantly and beautifully.